storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be migrated.
 - [ ] [browser-client](https://github.com/filecoin-saturn/browser-client)
     - The Saturn Browser Client is a service worker that serves websites' CID requests with CAR files.
 CAR files are verifiable, which is a requirement when retrieving content in a trustless manner from community hosted Saturn Nodes.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [L1-node](https://github.com/filecoin-saturn/L1-node)
     - Saturn L1 nodes are CDN edge caches in the outermost layer of the Filecoin Saturn network.
 L1 nodes serve CAR files to retrieval clients as requested by their CIDs.
 Cache misses are served by the IPFS Network and Filecoin Storage Providers.
     - Any migration will require a network-wide update and changes to the self-update scripts which directly depend on the repo name.
 This SHOULD be done immediately after the migration.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [homepage](https://github.com/filecoin-saturn/homepage)
     - Saturn's homepage
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [terraform](https://github.com/filecoin-saturn/terraform)
     - Saturn's terraform IaC.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [lambdas](https://github.com/filecoin-saturn/lambdas)
     - Had misc lambdas for Saturn's operation.
 These store bandwidth logs, provide a metrics API, calculate FIL earnings, run fraud analysis on logs, and serve JWTs.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [DEPRECATED-media](https://github.com/filecoin-saturn/DEPRECATED-media)
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [orchestrator](https://github.com/filecoin-saturn/orchestrator)
     - Saturn's centralised network orchestrator.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [L2-node](https://github.com/filecoin-saturn/L2-node)
     - Legacy repo for Saturn's l2 nodes which are no longer relevant.
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [L1-dashboard](https://github.com/filecoin-saturn/L1-dashboard)
     - A dashboard UI for Filecoin Saturn's L1 node.
 Hosted at https://dashboard.saturn.tech.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [metrics-dashboard](https://github.com/filecoin-saturn/metrics-dashboard)
     - Hosts the metric aggregation code for Saturn's Grafana.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [http-testing](https://github.com/filecoin-saturn/http-testing)
     - HTTP3 testing for nginx and Saturn.
     - It SHOULD be archived.